julianeugarten/julianeugarten.github.io/publications.md

 Blogpost on the blog for the ADHO Special Interest Group (SIG) in Digital Literary Studies (2025).
 [URL](https://dls.hypotheses.org/2046)
 - **Faces of Science**
+Science communication for the Royal Dutch Academy of Sciences (2025-present).
 [Profile](https://www.nemokennislink.nl/facesofscience/profielen/julia-neugarten/)
 - **Fanfiction: Shared Universes**
 Blogpost on *Culture Weekly* together with Rūta Tidriķe (2025).